EPCCed/Activities/Activities/PostalSort/Readme.md

 # Postal sort

+## Learning objectives

+* Multiple people sorting can do more than one person in the same amount of time or the same end can be achieved in less time.
+   * Reasoning behind modern computers employing parallelism.
+* Concepts of hierarchy in data and processing.
+   * Multiple algorithms in the same overall process.
+   * Recognising exploitable data structures and hierarchy.

 ## Motivation
 This is an example of a [bucket sort](https://en.wikipedia.org/wiki/Bucket_sort).
 For this activity we have a number